lunarmodules/ldoc/docs/doc.md

     $ ldoc --filter pl.pretty.dump mylib.c

 to see a raw dump of the data.
-(Simply using `dump` here would be a shorthand for `pl.pretty.dump`.)
+(Simply using `dump` as the value here would be a shorthand for `pl.pretty.dump`.)
+This is potentially very powerful, since you may write arbitrary Lua code to extract the information you need from your project.

 LDoc takes this idea of data dumping one step further.
 If used with the `-m` flag it will look up an installed Lua module and parse it.
 If it has been marked up in LuaDoc-style then you will get a handy summary of the contents: